 The general principle is that data transferred to third countries must comply with the principles of the GDPR.
 However, provision has been made to enable transfer to third countries that have adequate protection as determined by the Commission.
 The criteria that the Commission is likely to consider in making the adequacy decision are existence and functionality of the rule of law, judicial redress for breaches of data protection and independent supervision.

-Entities can use contractual clauses and binding corporate rules to transfer data to third countries where there is not adequacy decision.
+Entities can use contractual clauses and binding corporate rules to transfer data to third countries where there is no adequacy decision.

 What does it cover?

-The General Data Protection Regulation applies to the processing of personal data that is done either entirely or partially by automated means and where personal data is any information that identifies the data subject.
+The General Data Protection Regulation applies to the processing of personal data done either entirely or partially by automated means and where personal data is any information that identifies the data subject.

 What is the General Data Protection Regulation going to replace?

-It should make things simpler and cheaper for controllers to do business in the EU.
+The GDPR should make it simpler and cheaper for controllers to do business in the EU.
 Controllers will only have to deal with one supervisory authority.

 There are some problems with it and some have criticised it, but it is too late to try to change it.
-It has been adopted and it will apply to you.
+It has been adopted and it will apply.